ietf-teep/architecture/draft-ietf-teep-architecture.md

 --- abstract

-A Trusted Execution Environment (TEE) is an environment that enforces that only authorized code can execute within that environment, and that any data used by such code cannot be read or tampered with by any code outside that environment.
+A Trusted Execution Environment (TEE) is an environment that enforces that any code within that environment cannot be tampered with, and that any data used by such code cannot be read or tampered with by any code outside that environment.
 This architecture document motivates the design and standardization